alanchoi00/mtrn4231-klotski-solver/README.md

 - Summarise what makes your approach novel, creative, or particularly effective.

 ### Major Challenge for Arm Manipulator
 The path planning in MoveIt often failed and took a long time to compute.
-To improve robustness, we decided to use joint-space planning with joint constraints as our main strategy, and only use Cartesian planning for short local motions.
+To improve robustness, we decided to use joint-space planning with joint constraints as our main strategy, and only use Cartesian planning for short distance movements.

 To get the real-time visualisation of the board coordinates for arm manipulator is also a challenge.
 Once the detected board pose has an offset, the target pose of the end-effector will be shifted as well, which can cause the whole process to fail.
 To solve this, we introduced an ArUco offset to correct the marker pose in the base_link frame, so that the estimated board coordinates remain accurate.